sjtrimble/angular/aio/content/getting-started/index.md

 {@a components}
 ### Components

-An Angular application is composed of a tree of components.
+Components are the building blocks of Angular apps.
 A component is the combination of three things:

 * An HTML template, which determines what is presented to the user
 * A class that handles data and functionality
 * Styles that define the look and feel

-This combination provides a consistent way to combine and present HTML, CSS, and Javascript on a page.
+This structure provides a consistent way to combine and present HTML, CSS, and Javascript on a page.
 Angular components behave similarly to HTML elements, and they can be given state or generate events.

-You could create an entire application inside of a single component, but we recommend organizing an application into smaller components, each of which has fewer responsibilities.
+An Angular application is composed of a tree of components, in which
-Ideally, each Angular component has a specific purpose and responsibility.
+each Angular component has a specific purpose and responsibility.
+The components at each level of the tree have progressively fewer responsibilities.

-Imagine a normal shopping experience, such as [Google Express](https://express.google.com):
+Imagine a typical shopping experience, such as [Google Express](https://express.google.com):

 *JAF: Use the shopping cart that we'll build*